Slavery & human trafficking statement 2022

 Introduction

-The Shoosmiths LLP slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and was approved by the Shoosmiths Operations Executive 1 August 2022 and the Partnership Council 21 September 2022.
-The statement is updated annually and is our seventh published statement.
+The Shoosmiths LLP slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and was approved by the Shoosmiths Partnership Council 5 September 2024.
+The statement is updated annually and is our ninth published statement.
+It covers our 2023/2024 financial year which was an 11-month year 1 May 2023/31 March 2024 as we have changed to a 31 March year end reporting cycle.

 Priority